TDMR87/FilepathChecker/README.md

 # Filepath Validator
-A tool for reading large lists of filepaths in a **.xlsx** file and checking if the filepaths exist.
+A tool for validating a large list of filepaths in a **.xlsx** file.

 Using this tool you can read an Excel spreadsheet that has filepaths in a specific column.
 Thousands of rows can be processed with this tool without using much of your systems RAM.